 Louisiana: Fontainebleau State Park

 New Orleans is home to plenty of hidden gems, including Fontainebleau State Park.
 Bordering Lake Pontchartrain, the park is 2,800 acres of forests and beaches—highlights include the Nature Trail that is always teeming with local wildlife and birds and the family-friendly swimming areas.

 Maine: Popham Beach State Park

 It’s tough to pick just one spot of Maine’s picturesque coast to visit.
 But if you had to choose, locals and tourists alike love Popham Beach State Park, 14 miles south of Bath, for its white-sand beaches and abundance of seashells and sand dollars that gather in tidepools along the shore.
 Can’t make it to Maine?
-Check out one of these best beach vacations in the United States.
+Check out one of these best beach vacations.

 Maryland: Assateague State Park

 Assateague Island isn’t your average island.
 Located off Maryland’s eastern shore, the barrier island is best known for the herds of wild horses that freely roam the coastline.
 The park is very secluded and wild, making it the perfect place to escape summer crowds for a weekend of camping and beachcombing.